Uniswap/docs/docs/V3/concepts/oracle.md

 title: Oracle
 ---

-The Uniswap v3 oracle is a subset of functions integrated into every pair contract which store historical price and liquidity data directly in the pair.
-The historical price data can be queried on chain by anyone wishing to integrate Uniswap v3 price data into their logic.

-Historical price data is stored in the form of an `Observation`.
-A call to the v3 oracle returns an `Observation` as of the call's specified time in the past.
-Multiple observation instances may be returned at once, allowing the execution of custom logic based on a given price history without any data stored in the calling contract.

-The number of instances of historical price data begins at `1`, and may be lengthened by any party willing to pay the transaction fees, with a maximum potential of `65535` instances of price data, roughly correlating to 9 days of price history given a 13 second block time.
+All Uniswap v3 pools are capable of serving as _oracles_, offering access to historical price and liquidity data.
+This capability unlocks a wide range of on-chain use cases.

+Historical data is stored as an array of observations.
+At first, each pool tracks only a single observation, overwriting it as blocks elapse.
+This limits how far into the past users may access data.
+However, any party willing to pay the transaction fees may increase the number of tracked observations (up to a maximum of `65535`), expanding the period of data availability to 9 days or more.

-Storing price history directly in the pool contract substantially reduces the potential for logic errors on the part of the calling contract and reduces integration costs by eliminating the need for storage in the integrating contract.
-Additionally, the v3 oracle observation array's considerable length makes oracle price manipulation significantly more difficult, as the calling contract may cheaply construct a TWAP over an arbitrary postition inside of, or encompassing, the full length of the oracle array.
+Storing price history directly in the pool contract substantially reduces the potential for logical errors on the part of the calling contract, and reduces integration costs by eliminating the need to store historical values.
+Additionally, the v3 oracle's considerable minimum length makes oracle price manipulation significantly more difficult, as the calling contract may cheaply construct a TWAP over an arbitrary postition inside of, or encompassing, the full length of the oracle array.

 ## Observations

-Oracle data is returned in the form of an `observation`, a struct in the following configuration:
+// TODO i would modify this section to include the function signature/return values of `observe`, not the `Observation`. `Observation`s are low-level, and if discussed, deserve a smaller section lower down with an emphasis on why you'd need access to a particular `Observation` (outlier filtering, or something like that), and how to get them (not via `observe`, but by `observations(i)` array access)

+`Observation`s take the following form:

 ```solidity
 struct Observation {